ranote-009/SysMonitor/README.md

 1. Ensure that you have the necessary prerequisites installed on your server machine.

-2. Modify the SSL certificate and private key paths in the `Server` class constructor to match your server's SSL certificate configuration.
+2. Modify the SSL certificate and private key paths in the `Server` class constructor to match the locations of `server.crt` and `server.key` from the `certificate` directory.
 This enables secure communication with clients over SSL/TLS.

 3. Create a MySQL database named `sys_info` on your MySQL server.
 You can change the schema name by modifying the `con->setSchema("sys_info")` line in the `DatabaseManager` class constructor.

 4. Build the server using CMake.
-You can do this with the following commands:
+You can do this with the following commands in the `Server` directory:

    ```bash
    mkdir build